 The International Association for the Evaluation of Educational Achievement's PIRLS and TIMSS 2011 exams, released Tuesday, issued tests to fourth and eighth graders in the U.S. and in over 50 other international education systems.
 The math and science exams have been issued periodically since 1995, testing a new batch of students each time.
 The reading exam—PIRLS—has been issued two other times since 2001.
-In the U.S. for the most part have been students have been scoring higher than their predecessors.

 In reading, U.S. fourth graders were bested by five other countries or sub–country groups like Finland, Singapore, Hong Kong and Russia, but scored higher than 40 other education systems (a term used by the group behind the tests to account for participants that technically are not countries).
 Though the organization behind the tests ranked nations by score results, some differences in outcomes were statistically insignificant.
 While the U.S. scored 556, beating the international average of 500, countries like Ireland and Croatia, whose students posted results of 554 and 553, respectively, are considered statistically tied with the U.S.

 In math, U.S. scores were down slightly relative to other countries, though select states that participated in the exams had average scores that rivaled international leaders.
 While U.S. fourth and eighth graders averaged 541 and 509, respectively, states like Massachusetts, Minnesota, North Carolina and Indiana posted scores that were competitive with Japan and Russia.